Mary-Gichana/Cli-Meal-planner/README.md

     ==== Meal Planner ====

-        1. Manage Categories - to manage meal categories.
+        1. Manage Categories
-        2. Manage Meals - to manage meals.
+        2. Manage Meals
-        3. Exit - to exit the program.
+        3. Exit

+    Main Menu

+    ==== Meal Planner ==== 1.
+Manage Categories - choose this if you want to manage meal categories add, delete,find meal category by id,view all meal categories.
+2. Manage Meals - choose this if you want to manage meal categories add, delete,find meal by id,view all meals.
+3. Exit - choose if you want to exit the program.

     If you select Manage Categories, the following input options are displayed: